WilliamCRobinson/CoordinateProcessor/readme.txt

                 z  x  y  z  x  y  z  x  y  z
                 ...
                 z  x  y  z
+ASSUMPTIONS
+    1. 1 atom per crd file with N frames and M lines per frame M*N total lines in file.
+    2. Assume it is the product of a CPPtraj script
+    3. We assume the data structure described above, with new line charactes and 2 white spaces between each number
+    4. each number is xx.xxx or _y.yyy if it is single digit.
+We include the white space with it.

-Heres how I want the program to proceed.
+Here's how I want the program to proceed.
 1. Take user input from the console, such as the file to be called.
 This will make it easy to use in a bash script.

 2. Open this file and call it coordToProc, now we have an object with a class that we can manipulate.
-Hell yeah.

 3. Read a line from this file and sort it into an array delimited by at least 2 whitespaces.
 Here linenumber = 0.

 4.Process the coordinates in this array.
 And append them to the appropriate files.

 Global Variables:
 	num_lines - the number of lines in the file read in by the user.